Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 - Not customizable, but easy to deploy quickly

-Remember: the bracelet is the best choice when you want a visible solution, worn on the wrist and customizable for an event.
+Remember: the bracelet is the best choice when you want a visible, wrist-worn, and customizable solution for an event.
 The card is the best choice when you want a discreet, compact format that is easy to carry.

 How does the Test Ton Verre® device work?